MatthewFoster02/countries/README.md

 # Countries of the World
 Where do you live?
-Find your country, or search for a different and discover more...
+Find your country, or search for a different country and discover more...
 This is a Front End Mentor Challenge, The idea and design concepts are theirs.

 Users can: